 Techniques have been developed whereby inert gas nitrogen is injected into the still molten plastic in the mould cavity.
 Acting from within the component shape, the gas inflates the component and counteracts the effects of the material shrinkage.
 The effect is to keep an internal pressure on the material until it solidifies and skins at the mould cavity surface.
 This is independent of any gate freezing.

-Most thermoplastics can benefit from the use of gas-assisted moulding including Polypropylene (PP), ABS, HIPS, Polycarbonate (PC), PPC and Nylon (including glass-filled grades).
+Most thermoplastics can benefit from the use of gas-assisted molding including Polypropylene (PP), ABS, HIPS, Polycarbonate (PC), PPC and Nylon (including glass-filled grades).

 Machined steel.
 Must be specially designed with mold flow analysis to enhance the hollowing-out of thick areas

 Tooling costs are generally high.
-Part prices generally higher than with injection molding.
+Part prices generally higher than with normal injection molding.

 - Material savings (weight, cost) for thick-walled parts up to 40%